-Today it’s December 12th, a very special day in Mexico.
+When the calendar marks December 12th, it means a very special day has arrived in Mexico.
 As I write this, the calming expression of our small statue of the Holy Virgin of Guadalupe is watching over me.
 When I look at her, I can’t deny it.
-Even though my Dutch background in Catholicism didn’t really provided me with a religious education compared to the one people have in Mexico, it feels truly special to see her shining in her green cloth, hands folded in prayer position, roses that surround her and a joyful man at her feet.
+Even though my Dutch background in Catholicism didn’t really provide me with a religious education compared to the one people have in Mexico, it feels truly special to see her shining in her green cloth, hands folded in prayer position, roses that surround her and a joyful man at her feet.
 Even though I wasn’t raised learning how to pray, I find myself praying in front of her from time to time.
 Part of Mexican integration?
-Who knows… Today it’s a special day because it’s the birthday of la Virgen de Guadalupe.
+Who knows… But on December 12th it’s a special day because it’s the birthday of la Virgen de Guadalupe.
 A big festivity, just as Independence Day and Los Reyes Magos.
 So, how did this First Lady of the Land become so well-known in and outside of Mexico?

 It all started back in 1531, the year a miracle happened when the Virgin of Guadalupe appeared to the recently Catholic Juan Diego.
 One early morning in December, this farmer walked across the hill of Tepeyac when he heard a sweet voice calling his name.
 It was the Virgin Mary.
 She told him she wanted a temple build on the exact spot she was talking to him, so everybody could worship her and ask for her protection.
 Of course, Juan asked “Why me?
 Why don’t you choose a wealthy Spaniard to proclaim this message?” – as he was afraid no one would believe him.
 The Virgin